charlie1972/swgoh-automation/README.md

 It creates several report files so you can check what happened.
 These files are created in the same directory as the source HTML file:
 * processedCharacters.txt: list of all characters that have been fully and correctly processed
-* report-<timestamp>.txt: detailed report for each character and mod that has been processed
+* report-\<timestamp>.txt: detailed report for each character and mod that has been processed
 * attentionCharacters.txt: list of the characters for which one or more mods could not be processed correctly

 If attentionCharacters.txt is not empty, cross-check with the report to see what characters and mods had errors during the process.

+The process can be run multiple times with the same recommendations.
+It relies on processedCharacters.txt to know which characters to process.
+If you want to start a new recommendation set, you need to delete the files first.

-Performance-wise, this process can be long.
+Performance-wise, this process can take quite some time.
 On my system, it takes around 1 1/2 hour to move 480 mods across 100 characters.

 ## During the execution
 Because this tool takes over the mouse and keyboard, you can't stop it by ordinary means.